pivot-access-ltd/bma-offline-docs/src/how-to-manage-networks.md

 Then you can deploy machines using this bridge.

-**NOTE** that you can create an "Open vSwitch" bridge if desired, and MAAS will create the netplan model for you. rad-end
+**NOTE** that you can create an "Open switch" bridge if desired, and MAAS will create the netplan model for you. rad-end

 rad-begin /deb/2.9/cli /deb/3.0/cli /deb/3.1/cli /snap/2.9/cli /snap/3.0/cli /snap/3.1/cli